learn-compsci/mathematical-techniques/content/Tutorials/Tutorial 4.md

 If this is the requirement, how many possible passwords are there?
 You need not compute the actual value, you can leave your answer in the form of a summation if need be.

+>[!note] Solution
+>We are now choosing any set of $8$ characters from the pool of $62$ alphanumeric characters given, which ensures that we do not choose any single character twice.
+However, after choosing the $8$ characters, we need to permute them.
+>
+>Hence, there are a total of $P(62,8)$ possible passwords.

 ## Sub-question 5:

 Let's say the password system says: